Intelligence Inertia: Physical Isomorphism and Applications: Engineering Realization: Mapping Intelligence Dynamics to Neural Tensors

 A critical challenge in engineering intelligence dynamics is the dimensional misalignment between the Euclidean geometry of parameter updates and the information-theoretic manifold of state gain.
 To bridge this gap, we utilize the \textbf{Symbolic Granularity ($\|\mathcal{D}\|$)} to standardize the ``exchange rate'' between these two orthogonal axes on the \textbf{R-S Manifold}.
 This standardization is enforced under the fundamental physical constraint that the system velocity must be bounded by a maximum of unity ($v_{max} = 1$).
 This ensures that as the external environmental gain vanishes ($dS_{ext} \to 0$), the \textbf{Rule Density ($\rho$)} correctly saturates, reflecting the informational speed limit derived in Section~\ref{sec:formal_theory}.
 We define the normalized velocity as:

 where the inclusion of the \textbf{Loss value ($\mathcal{L}$)} ensures that the velocity is scaled by the current informational potential of the task.

+\textit{Crucial Theoretical Note on the Algebraic Bound:} Because we employ the first-order approximation $dR \approx dS_R$, Eq. (\ref{eq:normalized_velocity}) possesses an intrinsic algebraic tautology wherein $v$ must analytically bound to $1$ as $dS_{ext} \to 0$.
+However, the falsifiable physical prediction of the \textit{Intelligence Inertia} theory does \textbf{not} reside in proving $v \to 1$ under noise.
+Rather, the theory leverages this algebraically bounded $v$ as a local \textbf{metric tensor probe}.
+The core empirical test is whether the macroscopic, physically measured \textbf{computational work ($W$)} consumed during adaptation accurately conforms to the Lorentzian expansion curve $\gamma(v) = 1/\sqrt{1-v^2}$ predicted by this internal metric, rather than scaling quadratically as predicted by classical models.

 The engineering protocol for obtaining the architecture-specific constant $\|\mathcal{D}\|$ is defined as \textbf{Warmup Calibration}.
-We invoke the \textbf{Equipartition Theorem} from statistical mechanics \cite{huang1987statistical}, assuming that during the initial training phase (typically the first epoch), the system operates at peak informational efficiency.
-In this quasi-equilibrium state, the system's logical budget is partitioned equally between internal reconfiguration and external expression, yielding a baseline velocity of $v = 0.5$.
+Because our empirical validations are conducted under a fixed structural capacity and a consistent functional objective, the network does not undergo fundamental cross-modal or architectural restructuring between epochs.
+This microscopic and objective consistency ensures that the system remains within a local steady-state plateau where the characteristic granularity scale does not drastically shift.
+Therefore, calibrating $\|\mathcal{D}\|$ during the warmup phase provides a reliable baseline metric for the entire task duration.

+To establish this baseline, we model the structural boundary condition during the initial training phase (typically the first epoch).
+At initialization, the system possesses minimal prior logical constraints; consequently, state signals from the environment are completely absorbed and directly translated into internal invisible rules without structural resistance.
+Because the external state action is perfectly converted into internal rule reconfiguration, the logical effort is naturally partitioned in a 1:1 ratio between the external and internal axes.
+This initial structural balance exhibits a mathematical symmetry that is formally consistent with the \textbf{Equipartition Theorem} \cite{huang1987statistical} in statistical mechanics.
+Under this boundary condition of perfect absorption, the system naturally yields a baseline velocity of $v \approx 0.5$.
 By measuring the average raw trajectories of $dR$ and $dS_{ext}$ during this period, we calibrate the resolution unit of the substrate \cite{amari2016}:

 By anchoring $\|\mathcal{D}\|$ to this initial state, we provide a consistent physical metric that allows the agent to perceive its proximity to the computational wall throughout the evolutionary process.
 The specific calibration algorithm adapts to the implementation tier changes described in Section~\ref{sec:implementation_tiers}.